 The HRC HCP Section 6.6, Snowy Plover Conservation Plan, requires reconnaissance-level surveys for the federally threatened western snowy plover (Charadrius nivosus nivosus) for implementation of gravel extraction permits on gravel bars upriver from the Rio Dell Bridge.
-In 2019 HRC conducted gravel extraction operations on the Lower Truck Shop, Dinner Creek and Elinor gravel bars along the Eel River near Scotia.
-Gravel extraction operations occurred from 27 August to 17 October.
-Potential impacts to snowy plovers were avoided in 2019 by conducting reconnaissance-level surveys for plovers on the subject bars as required by the HRC HCP.
-No snowy plovers were detected.
+In 2020 HRC did not conduct any gravel extraction operations.
+Potential impacts to snowy plovers were avoided in 2020 in the project area because there was no disturbance on the gravel bars.
+No snowy plover surveys were conducted.